topkecleon/telegram-bot-bash/README.md

 ## Security Considerations
 Running a Telegram Bot means it is connected to the public and you never know whats send to your Bot.

 Bash scripts in general are not designed to be bullet proof, so consider this Bot as a proof of concept.
-More concret examples of security problems are: bash's 'quoting hell' and globbing.
-[Implications of wrong quoting](https://unix.stackexchange.com/questions/171346/security-implications-of-forgetting-to-quote-a-variable-in-bash-posix-shells)
+Bash programmers often struggle with 'quoting hell' and globbing, see [Implications of wrong quoting](https://unix.stackexchange.com/questions/171346/security-implications-of-forgetting-to-quote-a-variable-in-bash-posix-shells)

 Whenever you are processing input from from untrusted sources (messages, files, network) you must be as carefull as possible, e.g. set IFS appropriate, disable globbing (set -f) and quote everthing.
-In addition disable not used Bot commands and delete unused scripts from your Bot, e.g. example scripts 'notify', 'calc', 'question',
+In addition delete unused scripts and examples from your Bot, e.g. scripts 'notify', 'calc', 'question', and disable all not used commands.

-A powerful tool to improve your scripts robustness is ```shellcheck```.
+A powerful tool to improve your scripts is ```shellcheck```.
 You can [use it online](https://www.shellcheck.net/) or [install shellcheck locally](https://github.com/koalaman/shellcheck#installing).
-All bashbot scripts are checked by shellcheck.
+Shellcheck is used extensive in bashbot development to enshure a high code quality, e.g. it's not allowed to push changes without passing all shellcheck tests.
+In addition bashbot has a [test suite](doc/7_develop.md) to check if important functionality is working as expected.

 ### Run your Bot as a restricted user
 **I recommend to run your bot as a user, with almost no access rights.**